Quantum anomalous Hall crystals in moir\'e bands with higher Chern number: Results

-The simplest way to describe an ideal Chern band with $C=1$ is by taking $n=1$ and $m=1$, corresponding to the chiral model of twisted bilayer graphene.
-This model has been used to emulate the lowest Landau-level physics with pseudopotential interactions~\cite{PhysRevResearch.2.023237}, and e.g. to shed light on the particle-hole symmetry breaking which results in a Fermi liquid instead of FCI at $\nu=\frac{2}{3}$~\cite{Hui_broken_symmetry}.
-Here we consider the Coulomb interaction and, after solving the many-body problem projected on the $C=1$ band by ED (see Methods), we reveal a gapped phase characterized by three degenerate ground states appearing at the center-of-mass momenta expected for the $\nu=\frac{2}{3}$ FCI, cf. Fig.~\ref{fig1}(a).
+The simplest way to describe an ideal Chern band with $C=1$ is by taking $n_\text{t}=n_\text{b}=1$, corresponding to the chiral model of twisted bilayer graphene.
+This model has been used to emulate the lowest Landau-level physics~\cite{PhysRevResearch.2.023237} and to reveal the striking differences between such ideal bands and actual Landau levels~\cite{Hui_broken_symmetry}.
+Here, after solving the many-body problem projected onto the $C=1$ band by ED (see Methods), we reveal a gapped phase characterized by three degenerate ground states appearing at the center-of-mass momenta expected for the $\nu=\frac{2}{3}$ FCI, cf. Fig.~\ref{fig1}(a).
 A more thorough analysis shows that the Berry curvature of the three-fold degenerate many-body ground state is rather uniform [see Fig.~\ref{fig1}(b)] and yields an average Chern number $\mathcal{C}_{\text{avg}}=\frac{2}{3}$ for each ground state.
-The degeneracy and Chern number, as well as the hole-entanglement spectrum (see details in the Methods section and Supplemental Material\cite{SupMat}, SM), indicate that the three ground states indeed correspond to the FCI phase.
+The degeneracy and Chern number, as well as the hole-entanglement spectrum (see details in the Methods section as well as Supplementary Note 1), indicate that the three ground states indeed correspond to the FCI phase.
 Aligned with this, the ground state structure factor $S(\mathbf{q})$ shown in Fig.~\ref{fig1}(c) reveals a liquid-like feature, as no prominent peaks are observed in the moiré Brillouin zone (mBZ).
 The peaks outside the mBZ located at the $\mathbf{\Gamma}$ points of the outer shell ($\mathbf{q}=C_6^n\mathbf{G}_1$, i.e. six-fold rotation $C_6^n$ of the reciprocal lattice vector ${\mathbf{G}_1}$) correspond to the first harmonics of the moiré potential.
 In fact, the real-space pair correlation function $G(\mathbf{r})$ follows the periodic modulation of the moiré lattice [Fig.~\ref{fig1}(d)].
 For a definition of $S(\mathbf{q})$ and $G(\mathbf{r})$ we refer the reader to the Methods section.